kasper-piskorski/docs/documentation/downloads.md

 # Downloads

 This is a list of Mindmaps releases.
 It's the place to come to download the most recent versions of MindmapsDB.
-If you want to look at our code, we are on Github here LINK TO DO.
+If you want to look at our code, we are on Github [here](TO DO).

-**TO DO: Insert table of contents**

 ## Download Mindmaps